aracelivaldovinos/react-firebase-tap-room/README.md

 ## Description
 _A tap room application built in React where a brewery store can track their kegs and their remaining amount.
 Application has full CRUD functionality, admin is able to create, read, update and delete an item.
-[PunkAPI]( https://api.punkapi.com/) is used to populate firestore database.
-In addition, application has only one user, an admin, other users that do not have authorization can only Read the application._
+[PunkAPI](https://punkapi.com/) is used to populate firestore database.
+In addition, application has only one user, an admin, other users that do not have authorization can only read the application.
+To access admin side of the application use the following credentials:_

-!(taproom-clip.mp4)
+_Email: admin@admintest.com_
+_Password: admin123_

 ## Setup/Installation Requirements